 The ratio of the distances from the hurdle for the takeoff point and landing point is approx. 3:1. e.g. the athlete takes off 3 metres from the hurdle and lands 1 metre past the hurdle.

-Have a look at the Sprint Hurdles Photo Sequence of a young Colin Jackson and see if you can see the same key points.
+Look at the Sprint Hurdles Photo Sequence of a young Colin Jackson and see if you can see the same key points.

 Hurdling is dangerous on wet grass or any other slippery surface.
 It is also dangerous for children to run over hurdles in the opposite way to the correct running direction (i.e. with the feet of the hurdles on the far side).

-It is vital to help the athletes in the learning situation, by using adapted equipment, lowering the hurdles and altering the distance between hurdles.
+It is vital to help the athletes in the learning situation by using adapted equipment, lowering the hurdles and altering the distance between hurdles.

 Hurdles Touchdown Times

-The following facility will provide you with some checkpoint hurdle touchdown times that can be used when aiming for a particular time goal for 100m Hurdles for women, 110m Hurdles for men and 400m Hurdles for men and women.
+The following facility will provide you with checkpoint hurdle touchdown times that can be used when aiming for a particular time goal for 100m Hurdles for women, 110m Hurdles for men and 400m Hurdles for men and women.